astronomer/docs/astro/create-first-dag.md

 ## Step 3: Log in to Astro CLI and Cloud UI

+While you run your DAGs locally, you don't need to log in with the CLI or Cloud UI.
+But to run your DAGs on the Cloud UI, you need to authenticate with both the Astro CLI and Cloud UI.

 1. Run the following command to authenticate to Astro on the CLI:

     ```sh